1. Prologue: A New Vision of Nature

 2. The Work and the Life of Patrick Geddes: An Outline

-The date of publication of this article at RSaP – Rethinking Space and Place is symbolic – a homage to Patrick Geddes: exactly 120 years ago, at 5 p.m., on Monday, July 18th, 1904, during a meeting before the Sociological Society in London, Geddes was presenting his unconventional system of thinking which mixed physical-geographical, biological, ecological, sociological, cultural, historical, educational, political and urban considerations into an integrated whole.
-Fundamentally, he was offering a brand-new perspective to frame the relationship between men and the territory under the title ‘Civics’.
-As we are going to see, that innovative perspective gave some fruitful results in shaping the modern science of Town Planning, even if Geddes’ innovative system of thinking cannot be limited to Town Planning, but should extend to knowledge in general.
-For those reasons, I refer to his approach or system of thinking with the label-attribute ‘transdisciplinary’.[16]
-Since Geddes’ thinking was based on an evolutionary (time-contingent) understanding of phenomena, as many other scholars interested in representing Geddes’ activity have done before me, I will present facts and happenings concerning his life and work in chronological order; in this way, I believe, we are in a better position to estimate the main events that contributed to shape his vision and approach to life, from childhood to maturity.[17]
+The day and time of publication of this article at RSaP—Rethinking Space and Place is a symbolic homage to Patrick Geddes: exactly 120 years ago, at 5 p.m., on Monday, July 18th, 1904, during a meeting before the Sociological Society in London, Geddes presented his unconventional system of thinking, which mixed physical-geographical, biological, ecological, sociological, cultural, historical, educational, political and urban considerations into an integrated whole.
+Fundamentally, he offered a brand-new perspective to frame the relationship between men and the territory under the title ‘Civics’, which, as we will see, yielded fruitful results in shaping the modern science of Town Planning, although his innovative system of thinking extends beyond Town Planning to knowledge in general.
+For these reasons, I refer to his approach or system of thinking with the label-attribute ‘transdisciplinary’.[16]
+Since Geddes’ thinking was based on an evolutionary (time-and-place contingent) understanding of phenomena, I will present the facts and events of his life and work in chronological order, as many other scholars have done before me.
+This approach will enable us to better understand the key events and places that shaped his vision and approach to life, from childhood to maturity.[17]

 Image 02: The Tay Valley seen from Kinnoull Hill, Perth, the place where the young Patrick Geddes grew up.